 During the 2023 interim, House and Senate staff met with staff from DCF.
-DCF stated that the department has not had any issues interpreting or applying the exemption and has not been a party to any litigation regarding its interpretation of the exemption.
+DCF stated that the agency has not had any issues interpreting or applying the exemption and has not been a party to any litigation regarding the agency's interpretation of the exemption.
 DCF recommended the exemption be reenacted as is.